The Suiter Files: Hello.

 The other thing to look for is confirmation bias, when the report takes a piece of evidence as a sign of suicidality at the exclusion of other obvious possibilities. .

 As of today, nothing has emerged to support that a suicide took place.
 Suicide as a default ruling absent a clear homicide narrative should not be an acceptable practice.
-In my view, which only came together recently, the video evidence is more supportive of a homicide.
-Also, the evidence suggests that a cover up started almost right away, as I have touched upon.
+In my view, the video evidence is more supportive of a homicide.
+Also, the evidence suggests that a cover up started almost right away.
 There is more to say.
 I am open to being proven wrong, but I will need more actual evidence, like that other video that is being kept hidden by certain parties.

 The Sean Suiter case is not unique in Baltimore.
 There are many suspicious, convoluted stories of deaths in BPD custody that matter just as much as Suiter, like Tyree Woodson, Tyrone West, and Freddie Gray.
 For me, Suiter's death takes BPD culture to another level, and that's why I named this site after him.